chulminy/AE_ENVE_GEOE_121/README.md

 * Moore, Holly. *"MATLAB for Engineers,"* Pearson, 2017.

 ## Course Outline
 All lectures will be delivered in person.
 However, you can watch the video recordings of each module from [here](#lecture-video) or [**YouTube Channel**](https://youtube.com/playlist?list=PLa1nAPP8qUX9qwRR6Sj_dboIriPIGYgsm).
-There are ten modules and each module has one or two lectures.
+There are ten modules and each module has 1~3 lectures.
 The study load for each module is marked as the number of regular 80 minutes offline classes, which becomes a total of 24 classes.
 The expected time to finish (ETF) in each module is also provided to help students manage their time and keep up with lectures, assignments, and quizzes.

 The lectures will cover the course materials (You can download it from [**here**](comp_method_book_cm_s21.pdf)), developed by the instructor.
 Homework assignments and quizzes are all cumulative.
 The assignments and quizzes to be covered are based on the knowledge from the current and all previous modules.
-For example (if you see the table below), Quiz #2 will cover Module 01 to Module 05.
+For example (if you see the table below), Quiz 02 will cover Module 01 to Module 05.

 Lectures are to deliver fundamental knowledge and information in each module and **are not to give a direction on how to solve your homework assignments or quizzes**.
 However, all the practice problems were designed based on the course materials.
 Thus, if students do not find the relevance between them, they have not understood lectures yet and should carefully review them again.